jonhue/acts_as_favoritor/README.md

 [Here](https://github.com/jonhue/acts_as_favoritor/releases) you can find details on all past releases.
 Unreleased breaking changes that are on the current master can be found [here](CHANGELOG.md).

 acts_as_favoritor follows Semantic Versioning 2.0 as defined at http://semver.org.
+Reference our [security policy](SECURITY.md).

 ### Publishing